Below are our standard terms and conditions. It covers the ground rules between us and the digital media partners we work with.

 The publisher (or “publisher”) is understood as the unit which publishes digital content and has agreed to use the software solution WordPay provides.
-Including the use of WordPay’s platform for control of the solution to one or possibly multiple associated websites owned by the publisher.
+Including the use of WordPay’ platform for control of the solution to one or possibly multiple associated websites owned by the publisher.
 And therein agreed to expose the user-facing side of the solution to the publishers’ base of readers.
-The publishers’ readers refer to end-users visiting the publisher websites(s) who may or may not have a commercial relationship with the publisher through a subscription.
-Content or journalistic content may refer to articles, videos, podcasts, or other digital media content created, edited, or owned by the publisher.
+The publishers’ readers refers to end users visiting the publisher websites(s) who may or may not have a commercial relationship with the publisher through a subscription.
+Content or journalistic content may refer to articles, videos, podcasts or other digital media content created, edited or owned by the publisher.

 WordPay (or “WordPay.io”) is the company that provides said solution and handles payments to the publisher in accordance with the amount and intensity of usage by the publishers’ readers.

-The solution (or “solution”) services readers by allowing payment or donations to publishers in return for access to digital journalistic content on a pay-per-content basis.
-In practice, this service is facilitated through a user-facing graphical component on the publisher's website.
-As part of the solution a media-facing platform (“the platform”) enables control of part of the solution by the publisher's management, editor, journalists, etc. (e.g. to decide which content to make accessible via the solution, for what price, determine payout, administer users, etc.).
+The solution (or “solution”) allows readers to access digital journalistic content in three ways: by watching a third party advertisements, paying per article, or purchasing a pass/subscription.
+In practice this service is facilitated through an user-facing graphical component on the publishers website.
+As part of the solution a media-facing platform (“the platform”) enables control of part of the solution by the publishers management, editor, journalists, etc. (e.g. to decide which content to make accessible via the solution, for what price, determine payout, administer users, etc.).

-Within the context of the publishers’ readers pay or donate for content on the website(s) owned by the publisher, WordPay grants the publisher a non-perpetual, non-transferable, and non-exclusive license to use the software that empowers the solution.
+Within the context of the publishers’ readers accessing content through the solution on the website(s) owned by the publisher, WordPay grants the publisher a non-perpetual, non-transferable and non-exclusive license to use the software that empowers the solution.

-The solution may solemnly be used in the context of publishing and may only be used by the publisher.
-In other words, the publisher cannot without prior agreement with WordPay use the solution on any website(s )other than the agreed upon website(s) owned by the publisher.
-Information derived from the solution that the publisher attains access to is solemnly for the publisher's own usage.
+The solution may solely be used in the context of publishing and may only be used by the publisher.
+In other words, the publisher cannot without prior agreement with WordPay use the solution on other than the agreed upon website(s) owned by the publisher.
+Information derived from the solution that the publisher attains access to is solely for the publisher’s own usage within the context of using the solution.
 It is not permitted for the publisher to transfer information obtained from the solution onwards to other parties.

 The publisher is fully liable for the users to whom the publisher grants access to the solution, and the publisher must ensure that such users use the solution in accordance with these standard terms and conditions.